10 Most Stunning Monasteries in Crete

 A small folklore museum can be found in the area.
 The museum showcases tools and equipment used in everyday life of the monks.
 A Byzantine museum with religious displays is also accessible.
 The museums can be found immediately after entering the monastery.
 Panagia Chrisoskalitissa is Greek for “Our Lady of the Golden Step“.
 The final step of the 98-stepped stairs going up to the church is claimed to be made of gold.
 However, only the pure of heart can see it.

 In addition, two beautiful chapels can also be seen in the area.
 One is dedicated to the Transfiguration of Christ, while the other is for Saint Gregory the Theologian.
 Overall, it’s a great place to visit while in Chania and a little detour on the way to Elafonissi.
+Chrisoskalitissa Monastery is located in Chania.
+It accepts visitors daily from 7 am to 7:30 pm.
+The entrance fee is €2.00 per person.

 Another monastery found in Chania is the popular Agia Triada, which means “Holy Trinity“.
 The monastery was built in the 17th century by two brothers who came from the Venetian Zangaroli family, during the last years of Venetian rule.
-The monastery’s architectural design was created by one of the founders, Ieremias, and was finished by his brother after his death.
+The monastery’s architectural design was created by one of the founders, Ieremias and was finished by his brother after his death.
 It is square in form and encircled by strong defensive walls.

 Agia Triada Tzagaroli Monastery